Gray-Scale-Technologies/gst-image-generation-techniques/README.md

 Solution for merging LoRA models, integrating LoRA into checkpoints, and blending Flux And Stable Diffusion models (SD1.5, SD2, SD3, SDXL).
 Optimize your AI workflows with ease.

-## 4. ⭐ A collection of my favorite Loras
+## 4. ⭐ A collection of my favorite finetunes

 [latent-consistency/lcm-sdxl](https://huggingface.co/latent-consistency/lcm-sdxl)